-In addition to the above, general purpose vehicles (such as sports utility vehicles) are allowed to be procured in order to carry out the responsibilities of the EMPG Program.
+In addition, general purpose vehicles (such as sports utility vehicles) are allowed to be procured in order to carry out the responsibilities of the EMPG Program.
+Written approval from the Director of the Division must be obtained prior to the purchase of any motor vehicle with funds provided under this Agreement.
+In the absence of such approval, the Division has no obligation to honor such reimbursement request.
+Any trade-in or resale funds received relating to any vehicle purchased under this subgrant is program income and must be applied toward the Recipient's Emergency Management Performance Grant (EMPG) Base Grant expenditures.
 If State agencies and/or local governments have questions concerning the eligibility of equipment not specifically addressed in the AEL, they should contact their contract manager who will coordinate with the FEMA Regional Program Analyst for clarification.

-F. Management and Administration (M&A)
+II.
+Management and Administration (M&A)

-M&A activities are those defined as directly relating to the management and administration of EMPG Program funds, such as financial management and monitoring.
+M&A is a function of the "Categories and Eligible Activities" (A-E) above.
+These activities are defined as directly relating to the management and administration of EMPG Program funds, such as financial management and monitoring.
 It should be noted that salaries of State and local emergency managers are not typically categorized as M&A, unless the State or local EMA chooses to assign personnel to specific M&A activities.